 It’s long been thought that attractive workers earn bigger paychecks than their not-so-attractive peers.
-But a new study suggests that other factors might be responsible for the differences in pay.
+But a study suggests that other factors might be responsible for the differences in pay.

 - Good health